mingiss/tex4ht-vtex/README.md

 # `tex4ht`

-Environment for local corrections of `tex4ht` tools
+Environment for local corrections of `tex4ht` tools.

 ## Add-ons to the module `tex4ht`